Kelly Clarkson Awarded Temporary Primary Physical Custody of Kids Amid Brandon Blackstock Divorce - E! Online

 On Nov.
 19, the Grammy-winning singer was awarded primary physical custody in Los Angeles of her and Blackstock's two children together, daughter River Rose, 6, and son Remington Alexander, 4.
 According to court documents filed on Nov.
 30 and obtained by E!
 News, "under the circumstances present in this case, the interest in providing stability and continuity for the minor children weighs in favor of Petitioner having primary custody" and that the children "have not resided in Montana and that their current resident and their residence for the last several years has been Los Angeles, California."

 As a result, the exes were granted joint legal custody and physical custody, but primary physical custody was given to Clarkson.
 "This custody order isn't that big of a deal," a source told E!
 News.
 "It actually made the most sense for both sides because the kids are in school in Los Angeles and this order was designed to not disrupt the kids routine and to keep them in school.
 This works for Brandon and Kelly and everyone is fine with it for the sake of the kids.
 Brandon will be back to L.A. to see the kids."

-E!
-News has reached out to Clarkson's rep and Blackstock's attorney for comment.
+A second source claimed that prior to the judge's decision, Brandon and Kelly were "fighting" because he "originally wanted the kids to fly back and forth" from L.A. and Montana, "which was never going to work."

+And even though Kelly was awarded primary custody, she allowed Brandon to have "extra time" with the kids over the Thanksgiving break, according to the second source, as they are "young" and and "she feels kind of bad."

 Blackstock, who was married to the performer for nearly seven years, was granted parenting time with the kids on specific terms outlined in the documents, including for FaceTime calls, holidays and school breaks.
 The order also included rules both parents must abide by, such as "The parties shall not speak in a derogatory manner about the other parent to the minor children."